Skip to Content

 Step 4: Run the Scrape

 Click Run to start the scraping process.
-You’ll see real-time progress on the dashboard showing:
+The dashboard shows real-time progress:

 • Pages discovered